Best-Performing Phones

 The best-performing phones are able to handle heavy multi-tasking, mobile gaming, and more.
 This list ranks phones by raw performance, evaluating CPU throughput, GPU rendering, and sustained workload handling.
 Whether you need fast app launches, smooth multitasking, or high frame rates in demanding games, the devices here represent the strongest options.

-Beyond flagships, the Samsung Galaxy Z Fold 7 proves that foldables no longer trail behind in processing power, and the Nothing Phone (4a) Pro offers impressive speed for under $500.
+Beyond the slab phones, the Honor Magic V6 proves that foldables no longer trail behind in processing power, and the Google Pixel 9a offers impressive speed for under $500.
 Here’s our full list of the best-performing phones right now.

 Best-Performing Phone Overall